 For retailers, the peak season including events such as Halloween, Black Friday, Cyber Monday and of course the Christmas shopping period, not only marks the busiest sales time during which highest revenue is generated, but also, the period in which customer service teams experience peak volume.
 According to xSellco, during the Christmas season, retail customer care teams can expect up to a 101% increase in product queries, noticeably incoming through social channels.

-Volume at peak is daunting for customer service operations, yet, with the right social care approach in place, it’s manageable.
+Volume at peak is daunting for customer service operations, yet, with the right social customer care approach in place, it’s manageable.
 Retailers shouldn’t fear the social influx that will come their way.
 It’s inevitable!
 As the old saying goes, grip the bull by the horns and take control.
 Get your customer service operations prepped and planned in advance to reap the rewards of frictionless customer care at peak.

 What about them?
 Fundamentally, their expectations do not change.
 Consumers still want you to deliver the same consistent, clean and fast service in responding to their queries and questions.
 The most foreseeable change during peak will be the increase in social buzz around the latest, must-have ‘hot products’ and their availability!
 When it comes to executing customer service during peak retail season, manage expectations and deliver accordingly!
 Encourage customer care agents to keep their cool amid the social influx by consistently working through incoming volumes in an organised way, such as making use of Conversocial’s PLAY mode feature, to increase workflow efficiencies.